Projects

 Accessibility

-Part of our work focuses on improving accessibility of melt electrowriting systems, making them more available as a research tool across disciplines.
-We built the “MEWron” to improve the usability, accessibility, and capabilities of this technology increases adoption and helps move high resolution additive fabrication techniques further.
+We initiated an open-source 3D printer hardware ecosystem to improve accessibility of melt electrowriting.
+We built the “MEWron” on the back of the phenomenal Voron platform to improve functionality, usability, and capabilities of this technology increases adoption and helps move high resolution additive fabrication techniques further.

 Pushing the Limits of Fabrication